neptune-mutual-blue/protocol/docs/Recoverable.md

 ### recoverToken

-Recover all BEP-20 compatible tokens sent to this address.
+Recover all IERC-20 compatible tokens sent to this address.
+ On success, no event is emitted because the recovery feature does not have any significance in the SDK or the UI.

 ```js
 function recoverToken(address token, address sendTo) external nonpayable